-Unemployment Statistics
+Unemployment Rate Statistics

 Unemployment statistics are not available for the District as such.
-The information set forth below with respect to the County of Suffolk and State is included for information purposes only.
-It should not be implied from the inclusion of such data in this Official Statement that the County or State is necessarily representative of the District, or vice versa.
+The smallest area for which such statistics are available (which includes the District) is Putnam and Dutchess Counties.
+The information set forth below with respect to the Counties and State is included for informational purposes only.
+It should not be implied from the inclusion of such data in this Continuing Disclosure Statement that the Counties or State is necessarily representative of the District, or vice versa.